 For land that is registered in the land register, the title number of the land must be provided.

 For land that is not registered in the land register, a description of the land that is sufficient for it to be identified must be provided.
 Information needed to create an effective description is given below.

 It will not be possible to make one entry in the RCI for this scenario.

 A submission will be required for the land registered land, described using the title number.

 A separate submission will be required for the land which is not on the land register using a description sufficient for it to be identified.

-If there are multiple pieces of land owned or tenanted by the recorded person then it will not be possible to submit these in one entry.
-One submission will be required for each separate piece of land.
-This includes discontiguous pieces of land held by the same owner or tenant and applies to land which is held in the land register or the sasines registers.
+If there are multiple pieces of land owned or tenanted by the recorded person then it will only be possible to submit these in one entry if they are in the same Land Register title or come from the same route of title within the Register of Sasines.
+Otherwise one submission will be required for each separate piece of land.
+This applies to discontiguous pieces of land held by the same owner or tenant.

 Land registered land should be described using the title number.